 intends neither to hasten or postpone death;

-integrates the psychological and spiritual aspects of patient care;
+integrates the psychological and spiritual aspects of care;

-offers a support system to help patients live as actively as possible until death;
+offers a support system to help people live as actively as possible until death;

 will enhance quality of life, and may also positively influence the course of illness;